bcason9/friend-finder/README.md

 # Friend-Finder

 This is an app which runs in node using express and is hosted on heroku.
-It is meant to function as an app to identify people with similar personality traits to the user.
-It is now up and running.
+This app helps to identify other people with similar personality traits to the user.

 ## Deployed App
 The app is now up and running and can be accessed at https://friend-finder112.herokuapp.com/.